-- Prepares students to teach English as a second language in public adult schools. private language schools, and in developing countries. - Prepares students for service in the U.S. among refugees, immigrants, and international students, and also for mission opportunities abroad. - Prepares students to pursue graduate studies in TESOL or applied linguistics.
+- Prepares students to teach English as a second language in public adult schools, private language schools, and in developing countries. - Prepares students for service in the U.S. among refugees, immigrants, and international students, and also for mission opportunities abroad. - Prepares students to pursue graduate studies in TESOL or applied linguistics.
 TESOL minors who pursue graduate studies in TESOL at APU will already have completed two of the required courses for the M.A. in TESOL. - Enhances students' prospects for employment or acceptance in a graduate program, including their chances of obtaining a teaching assistantship at a university.
 In particular, students with the minor are prepared for the California Designated Subject (ESL) Adult Education Teaching Credential. - Facilitates the development of public speaking and general classroom management skills.

--

-Requireme Required Co he TESOL Minor 21 units 18 units
+Requirer Required (or the TESOL Minor 21 units 18 units

 ENGL 402 Principles of Language 3

 ENGL 404 Approaches to Grammar 3

 ENGL 406 Composition: Pedagogy, Theory, and Practice 3

 TESL 456 Teaching Practicum 3

-TESL 505 Second-Language Acquisition^ 3

 TESL 545 Second-Language Pedagogy I^ 3

-Elective Cou irse 3 units

-Select one of the follo owing electives:
+Select o ne of the e following:

+ENGL 435 Social and Psychological Aspects of Language 3

+TESL 505 Second Language Acquisition^ 3

+Elective C - faller de er ele eldere 3 units

+e following electives:

 ENGL 405 American English Language History 3

-ENGL 435 Social and Psychological Aspects of Language 3

 GLBL 310 Intercultural Communication 3

-^Senior standing g required.